 The Chemistry minor provides you with the skills and theory needed for an entry-level position as a chemical technician.
 It will prepare you to teach at the secondary level.

-Only required courses with a grade no lower than a C can be applied to fulfill the chemistry major or minor degree.
+Only required courses with a grade of C or better can be applied to fulfill the Chemistry major or minor.

 Sigma Zeta National Honor Society

 Sigma Zeta is a national science and mathematics honor society.
 It was founded at Shurtleff College, in Alton, Illinois in 1926.
 Today, more than sixty local chapters are active in colleges and universities across the United States.
 The society encourages and fosters achievement of greater knowledge in the fields of science and mathematics.
 Outstanding scholastic achievement in the fields is recognized through membership in this society.

 Students may be eligible to win the following departmental awards based on their scholarly work.
 The awards are the American Chemistry Society for outstanding chemistry major, the Chemical Rubber Company Award for the highest achieving GPA in General Chemistry I/II, and Outstanding Graduating Science Major.
 Women in the sciences are also eligible for the Suzanne Fleming Scholarship.
 This scholarship is given to a woman who demonstrates financial need, potential in science and on their scholarly work.

 @BillyNichols92 Congrats on surviving your first day at The Grove!